Animal Studies, Spring 2021

 L&S Credit: Counts as Liberal Arts and Science credit in L&S

-Mario Ortiz-Robles is a Mellon-Morgridge Professor of the Humanities and leader in the emerging field of animal studies.
+Mario Ortiz-Robles was a Mellon-Morgridge Professor of the Humanities from 2018-2021 and current leader in the emerging field of animal studies.
 His home department is English, but his wide-ranging intellectual interests have allowed him to forge strong connections across the UW-Madison campus.
-His Constellation aspires to build off the success of his Borghesi-Mellon workshop in Animal Studies and create a hub for scholarship and research focused on representation, rights, and animal-human relations.
+His Constellation aspired to build off the success of his Borghesi-Mellon workshop in Animal Studies and create a hub for scholarship and research focused on representation, rights, and animal-human relations.
 Prof. Ortiz-Robles has an extensive publication record that includes his book Literature and Animal Studies, which asks “Why do animals talk in literature?”